YJW1999/Lockfree_Graph_CPP_implementation/README.md

 we assume that all read operations are atomic.

 There is only 1 path.
 The linearization point is in line 233 where '!pq.empty()' is false which this is a contion check on a local queue object.
-It relies on
+It relies on the element in the queue which involves some read operations from an atomic object.
+Since these reads operation are all atomic, thus, this path is linearizable.

+9. get_diameter()

+we assume that all read operations are atomic.

+There is only 1 path.
+The linearization point is in line 260 'for (size_t i = 1; i <= capacity; ++i)' where i > capacity.
+The comparison is between a local variable and a atomic read value.
+This relies on a condition check in line 261 'j <= capacity' which is a comparison between a local variable and a atomic read value.
+Besides, there are two function call in the line 262, and 263 separately which has been shown linearizability before.
+Thus, the path is linearizable.

 References: